Concordium/concordium.github.io/source/testnet/net/guides/company-identities.rst

       - SHA256 checksum of the download: ``3173cbe28373d9a787978b236aefdaa20d129496b61e545ed7369d8922e10d05``

 #.
 To generate a request for an identity object, follow the `generate request instructions <https://github.com/Concordium/concordium-base/blob/main/rust-bins/docs/user-cli.md#generate-a-request-for-the-identity-objectinstructions>`_.
-Email the ``request.json`` output file to support@concordium.software.
+Email the ``request.json`` output file to support@concordium.software with the subject line "Test company identity".
 Store the auxiliary output securely.

 #.
 When the identity has been verified successfully, Concordium will notify you by email, and they will send you an identity object file named ``id-object.json``.
+Concordium also creates the initial account.

 #.
 To create additional accounts from the identity object returned by Concordium, follow the `create accounts instructions <https://github.com/Concordium/concordium-base/blob/main/rust-bins/docs/user-cli.md#create-accounts-from-an-identity-object>`_.
 You must deploy the credential.json output file to the chain exactly as described.
 If you don't, the account will not be created.
 You need access to a node to complete this step.
 Store the auxiliary output securely.